shabin5785/docker-learnings/Readme_3.md

 - Swarm is not enabled by default.
 It has to be manually enabled to work with. it gives new commands like docker swarm, docker node, docker service, docker secret, docker stack

 - Swarm has a bunch of manager nodes and worker nodes, Managers keep a copy of swarm config in a db (raft db? ) .
 Also it encrypts the communication between slaves.
 There can be multiple manager nodes and many many slave nodes.
+Each of the manager and workers can be a virutal machien or nodes